The social effects of artificial intelligence

 When algorithms decide in our place: the challenges of artificial intelligence in Switzerland

-Three institutions collaborate to analyse the challenges of artificial intelligence (AI) on behalf of the TA-Swiss Foundation.
-Focusing on the areas administration, consumption, education & research, media and work, the researchers investigate the consequences when decisions are increasingly made by algorithms.
+Three institutions collaborated to analyse the challenges of artificial intelligence (AI) on behalf of the TA-Swiss Foundation.
+Focusing on the areas administration, consumption, education & research, media and work, the researchers investigated the consequences when decisions are increasingly made by algorithms.

-The focus is on AI applications in which human decisions will be largely taken over by algorithms in the near future.
-After conceptual and technological delimitation of the topic, possible developments and the associated opportunities and risks are dealt with in detail using transdisciplinary methods in the areas of administration, consumption, education & research, media and work.
-Ethical and legal issues are analysed in depth across all areas.
-By involving international experts and examining globally relevant political, economic and scientific influences, international developments are examined, analysed and, in particular, their impact on Switzerland is described.
+The focus was on AI applications in which human decisions will be largely taken over by algorithms in the near future.
+After conceptual and technological delimitation of the topic, possible developments and the associated opportunities and risks were dealt with in detail using transdisciplinary methods in the areas of administration, consumption, education & research, media and work.
+Ethical and legal issues were analysed in depth across all areas.
+By involving international experts and examining globally relevant political, economic and scientific influences, international developments were examined, analysed and, in particular, their impact on Switzerland is described.

-The key findings of the study are recommendations to Swiss policymakers on the regulation of AI applications and support for the positive use of AI, as well as scientific findings on the opportunities and risks of AI applications in these areas.
-Some of these recommendations will also be relevant to stakeholders at European and international level.
+Among the key findings of the study are recommendations to Swiss policymakers regarding the regulation of AI applications and the support of beneficial use of AI, incorporating the scientific knowledge gained on the opportunities and risks of AI applications in the areas mentioned.
+In view of the rapid development and spread of AI systems, these recommendations are also of great relevance to European and international stakeholders.

 - (2020).
 Wie mit künstlicher Intelligenz umgehen?.
 (B. und F. W. B. F. Eidgenössisches Departement für Wirtschaft, Ed.), Die Volkswirtschaft, 53-55.
 Retrieved from https://dievolkswirtschaft.ch/content/uploads/2020/07/20_FL_Mader_Scherer_Cas_DE.pdf.